fstark/icl-1501/System_Programmers_Manual.md

 The nature of the processor design and its relationship to the other system components make the Cogar 4 heavily dependent on software.
-This means that the system is uniquely flexible in the jobs it can perform and is especially adaptable for various operator and interfact applications.
+This means that the system is uniquely flexible in the jobs it can perform and is especially adaptable for various operator and interface applications.
 It also means that software is an essential ingredient that must be as fully and carefully integrated into the System as the other components.